How long does remortgage conveyancing take?

 What you can do to speed up the process?

-Once you have chosen a lender, mortgage product and applied for a mortgage, the following tips will help you complete the process as quickly as possible:
+Once you have chosen a lender and a mortgage product and you have applied for a mortgage, the following tips will help you complete the process as quickly as possible:

-- Instruct an independent conveyancing solicitor - avoid ‘free legals’, take the cashback option if offered by the lender and choose your own solicitor (See: Remortgage 'Free Legals' - Is there a catch?) .
+- Instruct an independent conveyancing solicitor - avoid ‘free legals’, take the cashback option if one is offered by the lender and choose your own solicitor (See: Remortgage 'Free Legals' - Is there a catch?)

-- Tell you solicitor you are in a hurry - the solicitor won’t assume you are.
+- Tell your solicitor you are in a hurry - the solicitor won’t assume you are.

 - Ask the lender if there are any special conditions and tell your solicitor immediately.
 This allows the solicitor more time to address these as early in the process as possible.

 - Make sure the solicitor is on your lender’s panel - if they aren’t they will have to subcontract the work out which will slow things down.
 (Quittance ensure all panel-member remortgage solicitors can act for all UK lenders).

 - Complete the forms asap - your solicitor will need you to complete and sign various forms before the conveyancing process can commence.
 Don’t delay - nothing can happen until you complete and return these to your solicitor.